Artificial General Intelligence for Medical Imaging Analysis: Large Language Models for Medical Imaging

+\begin{itemize}[leftmargin=10pt] \item \textbf{Expert-in-the-loop}: The incorporation of expert knowledge is vital for harnessing the full potential of LLMs within specialized medical fields.
+While LLMs like ChatGPT and its successors have demonstrated proficiency in general medical knowledge \cite{kung2023performance}, they might encounter challenges when performing domain-specific tasks due to a deficiency in specialized knowledge \cite{10.3389/fonc.2023.1219326,sallam2023chatgpt} and generate erroneous content.
 For example, in cardiology, an AI model might be tasked with interpreting electrocardiogram (ECG) readings \cite{siontis2021artificial}.
 While the model could identify basic patterns, accurately diagnosing complex cardiac conditions like myocardial infarctions or arrhythmias necessitates the expertise of a cardiologist.
 In psychiatry, a model might struggle to differentiate between overlapping mental health conditions based on patient-reported symptoms, demanding the nuanced understanding of a psychiatrist \cite{bzdok2018machine}.
 In radiology, distinguishing between a benign lesion and a malignant tumor on a CT scan requires the specialized knowledge that a radiologist provides \cite{van2011computer}.
-Likewise, in radiation oncology, determining the precise dosage and target area for radiation therapy calls for insights from radiation oncologists \cite{unkelbach2018robust,chang2017consensus}.

-By integrating RLEF within the reinforcement learning loop, AGI models can mirror the nuances of diverse medical specialties more accurately, leading to clinically relevant and precise outputs.
-With sufficient expert feedback, ChatGPT could potentially interpret ECG readings, help in distinguishing between complex psychiatric conditions, accurately identify malignancies in radiological scans, and suggest more nuanced radiation therapy plans.
+Likewise, in radiation oncology, determining the precise dosage and target area for radiation therapy calls for insights from radiation oncologists \cite{unkelbach2018robust}.
+A promising approach to overcome these obstacles is the adoption of Reinforcement Learning with Expert Feedback (RLEF).
+LLMs like ChatGPT are trained with RLHF \cite{ouyang2022training}, where generated responses during training are ranked to enhance and refine the model's outputs.
+Similarly, by integrating radiologists' specialized knowledge within the feedback loop, AGI models can mirror the nuances of diverse medical specialties more accurately, leading to clinically relevant and precise outputs.

-Further refinement of these LLMs requires a strategy that incorporates iterative, learning-based approaches deeply rooted in various medical specialties.
-This strategy entails incorporating more "human-in-the-loop" \cite{wu2022survey} interventions during training, acknowledging their significant contribution in enhancing the model's precision in clinical scenarios.

-Indeed, employing semi-supervised \cite{chebli2018semi} and active learning methodologies \cite{budd2021survey} within a ``human in the loop learning'' paradigm \cite{wu2022survey} holds promise for enhancing the model's proficiency.
-Despite data scarcity in specialized fields, strategically training LLMs within these domains is crucial for progress.
-This approach not only allows the models to benefit from a diverse set of clinical scenarios but also helps them generalize this learning across various medical specialties.